 In this post, we’ll be outlining the various advancements in USB technology over the years while exploring their impact on manufacturers and consumers alike.

 The original USB specification, introduced in the ’90s, defined connectors with data transfer rates of 1.5 megabits per second (Mbps) as low speed, while connectors with transfer rates of 12 Mbps were classified as full speed.
-Over the years, however, various styles have become available; in fact, most computers today are equipped with several USB ports.
+Today there are three major types of USB connectors — USB Type A, USB Type B, and USB Type C, each which offer their own revisions and specifications depending on bandwidth needs.

 Considered the standard and most common type of connector, A-style connectors are found on the PC or charger side of most cables.
 This flat, rectangular interface joins directly to host devices and is held in place through friction.
 Durable enough for continuous connection but easy enough for users to connect and disconnect, this connector type is also available in micro variations.